Accra: Rapid transit

-In 2003, the Metro Mass Transit Service, was inaugurated in Accra as a more comfortable and cheaper alternative to the trotro.

-Accra is served by the Aayalolo bus system, which was inaugurated in November 2016.
-It was initially planned as a bus rapid transit with dedicated lanes, but because these lanes were not provided it was renamed Quality Bus System (QBS).

-An agreement was signed in 2019 to build a five line, 194 km, automated, elevated light railway metro system called Accra Skytrain.
-As of 2021 construction has not commenced on the $2.6 billion project.
-The government said in February 2021 it intends to proceed with the project which will developed under a build-own-operate concession by private South African firm.

 Accra is connected by railway line to Kumasi and Takoradi.

 There is a suburban railway line from Accra Central Station to Tema.

 Aviation

-Accra is served by Kotoka International Airport, which has both civil and military uses.
+Accra is served by Accra International Airport, which has civil and military uses.
 Located 6 mi from downtown Accra, the airport handles all of the city's scheduled passenger services.
-There are plans to build a second airport to relieve the aviation pressure on the Kotoka International Airport.
+There are plans to build a second airport to relieve the aviation pressure on the Accra International Airport.
 This new airport will be located at Prampram in Accra and will be constructed by China Airport Civil Construction.
 This plan was still under review in 2020, as additional runways at Kotoka are in consideration as an alternative to a new international airport.